 When times are tough, businesses must find a way to decrease their spending, and the first thing to be cut is often annual employee bonuses.
 While it’s never easy to break the news to employees that they won’t be receiving the bonus they expect every year, it can be a valuable strategy to help the company hit its goals without resorting to more drastic measures and reduction events such as furloughs or layoffs.

 To help with this process, businesses should have templates ready for all necessary documents and communication to help ensure the process goes over smoothly.
-This is where a bonus cancellation letter example comes into play.
+This is where a bonus cancellation letter comes into play.
 Usually, letters like these are emailed to staff members, alerting them of the impending change.
-Employees need to know about these issues well in advance so they can plan their finances accordingly.
+Employees need to know about these issues well in advance so that they can plan their finances accordingly.
 If you don’t properly alert your staff that their bonuses have been canceled, you’ll be setting yourself up for a lot of trouble.

-By using a great bonus cancellation letter template, HR leaders and managers can be ready in the event they ever need to implement this cost-cutting strategy.
-Instead of trying to write every individual bonus cancellation letter ad-hoc during the delicate process, having a template ready ahead of time can save a lot of headaches and stress in the heat of the moment.
-In this article, we will share a bonus cancellation letter example and review what your own letter template should include.
+By using a great bonus cancellation letter template, HR leaders and managers can be ready in the event that they ever need to implement this cost-cutting strategy.
+Instead of trying to write every individual performance bonus cancellation notice ad-hoc, having a template ready ahead of time can save a lot of headaches and stress in the heat of the moment.

 Bonus Cancellation Letter Example